 Q: What do you mean when you say we must learn to “uncouple technology from data?”

 A: When we uncouple technology from data we can ensure that the data resides where it needs to, not where the software requires it.
 The goal here is to ensure the creation of formats like JSON for storing data and moving them across storage layers.
-We have highly advanced languages like Python and Julia that perform scientific computing on files, databases and noSQL platforms seamlessly, and perhaps even effortlessly.
+We have highly advanced languages like Python and Julia that perform scientific computing on files, databases, and NoSQL platforms seamlessly.
+And perhaps even effortlessly.
 Why lock data into the requirements of a specific technology and then struggle to make it fit the needs of your organization?
 Look at AWS, Azure, and GCP – these are all excellent examples of strategies that deliver decoupled storage layers and databases of multiple formats to perform computations.
-Treating data as fluid in this way is another key to success when it comes to digital transformation and the achievement of goals within your specific initiatives and KPI’s.
+Treating data as fluid in this way is another key to success.
+Especially when it comes to digital transformation and the achievement of goals within your specific initiatives and KPI’s.

 Q: Why should we view data centricity as a “process” transformation, not a technology re-platform?